ghenania/MGMatrix/README.md

 # MGMatrix
 MGMatrix provides a high efficiency implementation of many standards Matrix operations.
-It is built over Accelerate iOS and uses vDSP and LAPAC for performances.
+It is built over Accelerate iOS and uses vDSP and LAPACK for performances.
 MGMatrix interface is easy to use and Debug tools are here too help you during your developments.

 ## How to